jacobbogle/icould-server/README.md

 4. If 2FA is required, the script will exit.
 Handle 2FA manually in a browser first.

 5. Open http://127.0.0.1:5000/ to view and download audio files.

+## Features

+- **List and Download**: View audio files in the iCloud directory and download them.
+- **Sync Local to iCloud**: Visit `http://127.0.0.1:5000/sync/<local_directory_path>` to upload all audio files from a local directory to the iCloud folder.
+Replaces existing files with the same name.

 ## Supported Formats